yochaigal/newschoolrevolution/_posts/2020-05-25-The-Positronic-Library.md

 published: true
 ---

-## The Positronic Library: now with vastly superior art!
+## The Positronic Library: new map and cover art!

 I have completely remade my Into The Odd dungeon, The [Positronic Library](https://yochaigal.itch.io/the-positronic-library).
 With the help of [Francesco Zanieri](https://www.instagram.com/licopeoart), I've added a fully illustrated cover, as well as a complete dungeon map of the Library.
 I've also cleaned up a number of the room descriptions, and added a bit more worldbuilding to boot.